 The information we routinely collect includes a member's full name, title, gender, postal address, email address, and telephone number(s).
 Members of the SBU may also be members of other British Isles NBO (EBU etc) and we collect their identifying numbers to enable the transfer of points to the member's home union.
 We also collect BBO usernames and may extend this to other identifiers that players might have or use to play bridge on the internet.
-For some of our members holding official positions or responsibilities, we may hold additional information such as Club/District/Council official roles, committee memberships and tournament director roles.
-We limit our collection of age bracket classification to Junior and Adult.
-Juniors need to be identified to keep their data separate for legal reasons.
+For some of our members holding official positions or responsibilities, we may hold additional information such as Club or District official roles, committee memberships and tournament director roles.
+From September 2023 the SBU will also store date of birth details for Youth members (up to 31 years old) and members wishing to play in other age-related events.